 The History of KAAN

-The 1990s coalescence of a critical mass of first-wave Korean-born adoptees reaching adulthood and the capabilities of the Internet spawned of a number of groups across the world providing post-adoption support and advocacy.
+The 1990s coalescence of a critical mass of first-wave Korean-born adoptees reaching adulthood and the capabilities of the Internet spawned off several groups across the world that provide post-adoption support and advocacy.

 KAAN is one of these organizations.

 In April 1998, the Korean Consulate in San Francisco and Sacramento-based Friends of Korea co-sponsored a leadership summit that brought together adult adoptees from Korea, adoptive parents, other Korean-Americans, and representatives of the Korean government.
 Many of the speakers referenced the isolation they felt.
 A commitment was made to create a nationwide network of individuals and organizations that gathered annually for a conference.

 KAAN’s first conference took place in Los Angeles in July 1999.
 Presenters discussed adoptees living and working in Korea, advice for making Korean connections and establishing local heritage groups, search for Korean family and life after a reunion, and developmental stages of the adoptive family.
 A panel of birthmothers shared their perspective.
 Programs for children and teens happened alongside adult programming, including sessions on racial identity, traditional and contemporary Korean culture, and facilitated conversations about personal experiences as adoptees.

 Early leaders were Chris Winston, Eyoungsoo Park, Thomas Manvydas, Lindy Gelber, Terra Trevor, Ruby Wolff, Wayne Berry, Deborah Johnson, Tom Masters, Barbara Kim, Jan King, Margie Perscheid, Luke and Grace Kim, and Senator Paull Shin.